stasjok/mini.nvim/README.md

 ## General principles

-- **Design**.
+### Design

 Each module is designed to solve a particular problem targeting balance between feature-richness (handling as many edge-cases as possible) and simplicity of implementation/support.
 Granted, not all of them ended up with the same balance, but it is the goal nevertheless.

-- **Independence**.
+### Independence

 Modules are independent of each other and can be run without external dependencies.
 Although some of them may need dependencies for full experience.

-- **Structure**.
+### Structure

 Each module is a submodule for a placeholder "mini" module.
 So, for example, "surround" module should be referred to as "mini.surround".
 As later will be explained, this plugin can also be referred to as "MiniSurround".

-- **Setup**:
+### Setup

 - Each module you want to use should be enabled separately with `require(<name of module>).setup({})`.
 Possibly replace `{}` with your config table or omit altogether to use defaults.
 You can supply only parts of config, the rest will be inferred from defaults.

 - Call to module's `setup()` always creates a global Lua object with coherent camel-case name: `require('mini.surround').setup()` creates `_G.MiniSurround`.
 This allows for a simpler usage of plugin functionality: instead of `require('mini.surround')` use `MiniSurround` (or manually `:lua MiniSurround.*` in command line); available from `v:lua` like `v:lua.MiniSurround`.
 Considering this, "module" and "Lua object" names can be used interchangeably: 'mini.surround' and 'MiniSurround' will mean the same thing.

 - Each supplied `config` table is stored in `config` field of global object.
 Like `MiniSurround.config`.

 - Values of `config` which affect runtime activity can be changed on the fly to have effect.
 For example, `MiniSurround.config.n_lines` can be changed during runtime; but changing `MiniSurround.config.mappings` won't have any effect (as mappings are created once during `setup()`).

 - If module works best with some specific non-default option value, it is set during `setup()`.
 If the value is not essential to module's functionality, it is done only if user or another plugin hasn't set it beforehand (no matter the value).

-- **Buffer local configuration**.
+### Buffer local configuration

 Each module can be additionally configured to use certain runtime config settings locally to buffer.
 See `mini.nvim-buffer-local-config` section in help file for more information.

-- **Buffer names**.
+### Buffer names

 All module-related buffers are named according to the following format: `mini<module-name>://<buffer-number>/<useful-info>` (forward slashes are used on any platform; `<useful-info>` may be empty).
 This structure allows creating identifiable, reasonably unique, and useful buffer names.
 For example, 'mini.files' buffers are created per displayed directory/file with names like `minifiles://10/path/to/displayed/directory`.

-- **Disabling**.
+### Disabling

 Each module's core functionality can be disabled globally or locally to buffer.
 See "Disabling" section in module's help page for more details.
 See `mini.nvim-disabling-recipes` section in main help file for common recipes.

-- **Silencing**.
+### Silencing

 Each module providing non-error feedback can be configured to not do that by setting `config.silent = true` (either inside `setup()` call or on the fly).

-- **Highlighting**.
+### Highlighting

 Appearance of module's output is controlled by certain set of highlight groups (see `:h highlight-groups`).
 By default they usually link to some semantically close built-in highlight group and are ensured to be defined after any color scheme takes effect.
 Use `:highlight` command or `vim.api.nvim_set_hl()` Lua function to customize highlighting.
 To see a more calibrated look, use 'mini.hues', 'mini.base16', or plugin's color scheme.

-- **Stability**.
+### Stability

 Each module upon release is considered to be relatively stable: both in terms of setup and functionality.
 Any non-bugfix backward-incompatible change will be released gradually as much as possible.

-- **Not filetype/language specific**.
+### Not filetype and language specific

 Including functionality which needs several filetype/language specific implementations is an explicit no-goal of this project.
 This is mostly due to the potential increase in maintenance to keep implementation up to date.
 However, any part which might need filetype/language specific tuning should be designed to allow it by letting user set proper buffer options and/or local configuration.

 ## Plugin color schemes